OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 ``AbstractBaseClassImpl2``.
 Then, the function needs to declared and overloaded with both implementations as arguments as shown above.

-An example with handwritten addon code
+An Example with Handwritten Addon Code
 --------------------------------------

 A more complex examples requires some hand-written wrapper code